yrsdi/yrsdi.github.io/_posts/2016-12-17-fixing-error-when-generating-release-with-reltool.markdown

 init terminating in do_boot ()

 ```
-After searched to find out how to fix it. finally, i've found the solution of it. it causes errors related to hipe when generating a release,
-so I need to exclude hipe application and add this line to reltool.config
+After searched to find out how to fix it. finally, i've found the solution of it. it causes errors related to hipe when generating a release, so I need to exclude hipe application and add this line to reltool.config

 ```
 {app, hipe, [{incl_cond, exclude}]},

 ```
-After add it and run command again. the result was working properly
+After add it and run command again. the result was working properly and haven't got error again

 ```
 (erlang-1802)[yrsdi@mac rel]$ sh mysample/bin/mysample console